Arg_parser

 To decompress Arg_parser tarballs you may need lzip from http://www.nongnu.org/lzip/lzip.html.
 Then use "tar -xf arg_parser[version].tar.lz" or "lzip -cd arg_parser[version].tar.lz | tar -xf -" to extract the files.

 For general discussion of errors (bugs) in Arg_parser, the mailing list arg-parser-bug@nongnu.org is the most appropriate forum.
 Please send messages as plain text.
-Please do not send messages encoded as HTML nor encoded as base64 nor included as multiple formats.
-Please include a descriptive subject line with the word "arg_parser" in it.
+Do not send HTML, base64 MIME, nor multiple formats.
+Use a descriptive subject line with the word "arg_parser" in it.

 To contact the author, either to report an error (bug) or to contribute fixes or improvements, send mail to arg-parser-bug@nongnu.org.
 Please send messages as plain text.
 If posting patches they should be in unified diff format against the latest version.
 They should include a text description.